SnowJunior/Mockup/README.md

 cd interapp

+code .

-code . or run with the IDE best working for you
+Or alternatively run with the IDE best working for you
 ```

 ## Contributing